Bertley/Bertley/README.md

 - I’m currently learning everything
 - 2021 Goals: Contribute more to Open Source projects
-- Fun fact: I love to dj and play soccer
+- Fun fact: I love to dj and design clothes

 ### Connect with me: